ziad-amer-1/storefront_backend_project/README.md

 - npm run db-migrate-down ---> to run your migrations down
 - npm run format ---> to format your code using prettier
 - npm run lint ---> to format your code using eslint

+- database working on port 5432 and host localhost
+- go to database.json you will see that i add that manually you can change that

 ---